Osub/Community-Auth-For-CodeIgniter-3/readme.md

 	$route[LOGIN_PAGE] = 'examples/login';

 **11)** Enable hooks and make sure there is an encryption key set in config/config.php.
+To quickly create an encryption key, load the index method of the Key_creator controller.

 **12)** While not critical for basic Community Auth usage, check out and configure community_auth/config/authentication.php as needed.